spielhuus/elektrophon/modules/VCS/README.md

 ## voltage vontrolled slope (CGS75)

 <a href="https://spielhuus.github.io/elektrophon/images/adsr-panel.jpg"><img width="200" align="right" src="https://spielhuus.github.io/elektrophon/images/adsr-titel_tmb.jpg"></a>
+The Serge VCS module released in conjunction with from bananalogue.com is an extremely versatile control voltage generator and audio source.
+In the early 1970s, Serge Tcherepnin developed the Positive Slew and Negative Slew modules for the original Serge synthesizer.
+In time these merged into the classic Dual Universal Slope Generator.
+The Bananalogue VCS and CGS75 are an adaptation of Serge's original circuit with a few new features.

-The voltage controlled slope (vcs) is the masterpeace of the serge synth.
+The voltage controlled slope (vcs) is possible the most versatile module of the serge synth. this module let you control the fall and rise rate of an existing slope or a trigger signal.

+the masterpeace of the serge synth.
 The most popular clone of the vcs is Native Instruments Math module.
 This is a very basic module that does not support any of the add ons like attenuator nor ringmodulator.

+The VCS is a unity gain voltage follower.
+The rising and falling slopes are independently and jointly voltage controllable over a wide range.

+*VC Transient Envelope Generator* A pulse at the trigger input will start the envelope, or a gate input will sustain the level and the envelope will fall when the gate goes low.
+Rise and fall are independently and jointly voltage controllable, with variable linear and exponential wave shapes.

+*VC Portamento* Voltage is slewed according to the rise and fall times.

+*VC LFO* When the cycle switch is thrown, the trigger input is connected internally to the end trigger output, creating a VC clock with variable waveform and independent rise and fall times.

+*VC Oscillator* While not as wide ranged, or accurate as a dedicated oscillator module, the VCS is still an excellent audio source.
+The Exp CV input is scaled approximately to the 1v/oct standard.
+The Output wave can be swept from triangle to saw with linear and non-linear waveforms.
+End Out also produces a pulse waveform.

+*VC Non-Linear Audio Processor (Low-Pass Gate)* If an audio rate signal is slewed, the module responds like a VCF, and a rough VCA.
+The signal is low-pass filtered down to silence, similar to a low-pass gate.

+*Envelope Follower* Positive and negative peak detection envelope follower.

+*VC Pulse Delay* Trigger input starts the envelope and a trigger will be produced again at the End Out when the envelope completes its cycle.

+*Sub-Harmonic Generator* If a series of triggers are applied to the VCS faster than the total rise and fall times, the module will divide the incoming signal by a whole number.
+In the audio range the output will be the sub-harmonic series.

 ## *build*